NO. OF CREDITS:

 The pandemic and racial injustice are amazing opportunities for teachers.
 If we are all to rise together to navigate our global crises, the new generation needs us to provide a new kind of learning.
 Young people need to understand how their behavior affects the behavior of viruses, influences the climate, and how their lives affect others whose life experience is different from their own.
 They need to know what they stand for and be ready to act for a greater good.
 These are challenging new capacities.
 To develop them, our students need a kind of learning that begins with understanding themselves more fully than has been common in school.

-This course prepares intermediate and secondary language arts teachers to guide students to reflect comprehensively on their lives to date, discover what they value, and decide how they wish to make a difference in the world.
+This course prepares elementary, intermediate and secondary language arts teachers to guide students to reflect comprehensively on their lives to date, discover what they value, and decide how they wish to make a difference in the world.
 Building on research into the developmental needs of young people, and my own classroom research on deepening the experience of learning, you'll learn ways to integrate student self-discovery into the reading, writing and conversation strands of your course.
+This course is especially rewarding to take as a team of school site colleagues.

-Working with the Personal Creed Project, you’ll help your students develop the habit of reflection.
-The project enables them to understand who and what have shaped them, begin discovering and committing to their values, and learn to stand for something in the world.
+Working with the Personal Creed Project, you join your students as they develop the habit of reflection.
+Students and teachers come to understand who and what have shaped them, begin discovering and committing to their values, and learn to stand for something in the world.
 Adapted in schools and colleges around the country, the Personal Creed experience generates enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
 This makes for unusually rewarding teaching.

 In my classroom alone, over three thousand students have presented their personal creeds to their class communities.
 One wrote: